Lovastatin in ALD

 New England Journal of Medicine 2010 Jan 21;362(3):276-277.

-In 1999, it was reported that the cholesterol reducing agent lovastatin reduced very long-chain fatty acids (VLCFA) in blood from patients with X-linked adrenoleukodystrophy (Singh et al. 1998).
-As a result of the publication many ALD patients worldwide started using lovastatin with the hope that it will have a positive effect on the clinical outcome.
-In the following years, other researchers raised doubt on the beneficial effect of lovastatin on VLCFA.
-A subsequent study with simvastatin (a structurally related statin) in boys with cerebral ALD showed no effect on VLCFA (Verrips et al. 2000).
-And treatment of ALD mice had no effect on VLCFA levels in brain and adrenal (Cartier et al. 2000, Yamada et al. 2000).
+In 1999, it was reported that the cholesterol-lowering drug lovastatin reduced very long-chain fatty acids (VLCFA) in the blood of patients with X-linked adrenoleukodystrophy (Singh et al. 1998).
+As a result of this publication, many ALD patients worldwide began taking lovastatin in the hope that it would have a positive effect on clinical outcome.
+In the following years, other investigators questioned the beneficial effect of lovastatin on VLCFA.
+A subsequent study of simvastatin (a structurally related statin) in boys with cerebral ALD showed no effect on VLCFA (Verrips et al. 2000).
+And treatment of ALD mice had no effect on brain and adrenal VLCFA levels (Cartier et al. 2000, Yamada et al. 2000).

-As expected, treatment with lovastatin reduced plasma LDL cholesterol levels.
-The plasma VLCFA levels reduced by about 20%, but they remained between 2 and 3 times above the normal level.
+As expected, lovastatin treatment reduced plasma LDL cholesterol levels.
+Plasma VLCFA levels decreased by about 20%, but remained between 2 and 3 times higher than normal.
 In addition, VLCFA levels in red and white blood cells remained unchanged after lovastatin treatment.
-Since VLCFA are virtually water insoluble, most of the VLCFA in blood are transported as cholesterol-esters in lipoprotein particles like LDL. .
-When these were analyzed, no effect on VLCFA levels was observed in LDL particles.
+Because VLCFA are virtually insoluble in water, most VLCFA in the blood are transported as cholesterol esters in lipoprotein particles such as LDL.
+When these were analyzed, no effect on VLCFA levels in LDL particles was observed.

-The authors conclude that lovastatin leads to a small decrease in VLCFA levels in plasma, which has to be considered a non-specific result of the decrease in LDL-cholesterol.
-Physicians should not prescribe lovastatin as a VLCFA lowering therapy to patients with ALD, since evidence does not support it.Figure: Design of the randomized, double-blind, placebo-controlled, crossover trial to test the effect of lovastatin on VLCFA levels in plasma and blood cells of ALD patients.
+The authors conclude that lovastatin causes a small decrease in plasma VLCFA levels, which must be considered a non-specific consequence of the reduction in LDL cholesterol.
+Physicians should not prescribe lovastatin as a VLCFA-lowering therapy to patients with ALD, as there is no evidence to support this.Figure: Design of the randomized, double-blind, placebo-controlled, crossover study to evaluate the effect of lovastatin on VLCFA levels in plasma and blood cells of patients with ALD.